The Best Hostels in Krakow

 Impressively attentive staff at reception and friendly bartenders in their private bar (serving up beer glasses with Lenin’s face on them) makes it one of the most welcoming and best hostels in Krakow.
 The hostel is also super clean and the wifi is exceptionally strong.
 A basic breakfast is also provided free of charge.

 It does tend to get a little noisy in the rooms here, but if you are traveling with earplugs you’ll be just fine.
 A fine choice to a budget Krakow hostel.

 The Best Hostels in Krakow – Luneta Warszawska

 The hostel Luneta Warszawska is for all romantic and adventurous souls.
 Situated in a huge nineteenth century fortress, the hostel is just 20 minutes from the Market Square.
-The entire building has been newly refurbished and modernized, and has a unique character highlighted by modern artwork.
+The entire building of this Krakow hostel has been newly refurbished and modernized, and has a unique character highlighted by modern artwork.

 Guests have plenty of options to hang out in the hostel, including sitting by the fireplace in their dorm room, enjoying the 120 square meter common room, or lazing about in the huge outdoor sitting area with a view of the entire fortress grounds.

-All of the above makes Luneta Warszawska one of the best hostels in Krakow, so anyone who isn’t keen on staying in a party hostel and doesn’t mind walking through a cemetery to get there, should try Luneta Warszawska!
+All of the above makes Luneta Warszawska a cool hostel in Krakow, so anyone who isn’t keen on staying in a party hostel and doesn’t mind walking through a cemetery to get there, should try it!